National Initiative on Climate Resilient Agriculture: Technology Demonstration

 The KVK team for each district carried out a detailed exercise on the needs of the village, the climatic vulnerability (drought/floods/heat wave/frost/cyclone) and the available technology options from the concerned Zonal Agricultural Research Stations of the SAU.
-After a careful study of the gaps, specific interventions from each of the modules were to be selected and an integrated package from all modules was be formulated.
+After a careful study of the gaps, specific interventions from each of the modules were to be selected and an integrated package from all modules was formulated.
 Majority farmers are to be covered with one or more of the interventions in order to demonstrate a discernible effect.
 As an outcome of this exercise location specific climate resilient practices and constraints in its adoption would be documented.